Home » DIY » Trash to Terra Cotta Painted DIY Concrete Pumpkin

 Terra cotta baking soda paint consistency

-Mix a 1:2 part ratio of craft paint to baking soda in a cup.
+Mix a 1:2 part ratio of craft paint to baking soda in a cup or small bucket.
 Normally for a trash to terra cotta painted project you would use a 50/50 mixture, but for the concrete look we want it to be a little thicker and grittier, so more baking soda is needed.
 The end texture should resemble the texture of hummus or floor grout when mixed.

 Trash to terra cotta DIY painted pumpkin